Skip to main content

 After the designs are approved, there are no more design changes included in scope.
 We’ll need to expand the scope and timeline if you want design changes up until launch.
 Having our roadmap change halfway through the journey means we’ll need to add more time to your project.

-In QA or edits, how do I know if something is a bug versus something I can edit on my own?
+In Quality Assurance (QA) or edits, how do I know if something is a bug versus something I can edit on my own?

 Launch Phase